-PyodideFuture([, loop]) A future with extra then, catch, and finally meth- ods based on the Javascript promise API.
-WebLoop() A custom event loop for use in Pyodide.
+PyodideFuture([,loop]) A Future with extra then(), catch(), and finally() methods based on the Javascript promise API.
+PyodideTask(coro, [, loop, name, context]) Inherits from both Task and PyodideFuture WebLoop() A custom event loop for use in Pyodide.
 WebLoopPolicy() A simple event loop policy for managing WebLoop- based event loops.